BohdanYakovlev/website-analytics/README.md

 6. Once the program finishes executing, it will display the users who visited some pages on both days and users who visited a page on the second day that they hadn't visited on the first day.

-## Algorithm Explanation
+## Algorithms

-### 1. **RAM Method**:
+### 1. RAM Method O(n):
+   - Both day visitors:
       - Read both CSV files into memory.
+      - During the reading search for visitors of both day, add them to ignore list and delete visitors from memory.
+      - Return the ignore list.
+   - New pages visited on second day:
+      - Read the first day file into memory.
-   - Process the data in memory to identify users who visited pages on both days and those who visited a page on the second day that they hadn't visited on the first day.
+      - Read the second day file and identify pages that were not visited on the first day.
       - Return the results.
+#### Efficiency:
+   - Ignore list and removing unnecessary ones from memory for first task.
+   - Data from the second file is not written to memory for second task.
+   - Map ensures uniqueness among users and products.
+#### Running time: 1-2 ms

-### 2. **Disk Method**:
+### 2. Disk Method O(n):
-   - Read CSV files sequentially from disk.
+   - Read both CSV files and create .txt file with name "userID-productID" into the corresponding folders.
-   - For each user and product visit:
-     - Create separate files for users and products visited on each day.
-     - Compare files to identify users who visited pages on both days and those who visited a page on the second day that they hadn't visited on the first day.
+   - For day folders search files with the same names and files which exist only in second day folder.
    - Return the results.
+#### Efficiency:
+   - Creating files does not overload RAM.
+#### Running time: 60-80 ms

+## Specifications of the executing machine:
+   - CPU: Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz
+   - RAM: 16Gb 33MHz
+   - Disk: SSD 660P Series
+   - OS: Ubuntu 20.04.6 LTS 64-bit

 ## Conclusion

 This console application efficiently analyzes website analytics data to identify users who visited pages on both days and those who visited a page on the second day that they hadn't visited on the first day.
-It offers flexibility in handling datasets of various sizes and provides insights into user behavior on the website.
+RAM method loads all data into memory and processes it.
+It's suitable for datasets that can fit into RAM and offers faster processing.
+Disk method reads and writes data to disk, making it suitable for larger datasets that may not fit into memory.
+It might be slower due to disk I/O operations.

 Feel free to reach out if you have any questions or encounter any issues while running the code.
-You can now use this updated README.md file with the corrected code blocks.